Perm or Dye: Which One Is More Harmful?

 Both products are bad for natural hair as we have seen.
 They all cause breakage, dryness, and brittleness.
 But perm does not strip off anything from your hair the way dye does.
 It also does not open your cuticles so that it can damage the shaft.

-If you want to read the best hair care and treatment tips, don't forget to visit us regularly!
+If you want to read the best care and treatment tips, don't forget to visit us regularly!
 Besides top fashion, coloring, styling and beauty articles, we also sell some beautiful products that will fit any style.
 Visit us daily or at least, once per week!